npmackay/LootLair/README.md

 - `Vite`: A build tool that aims to provide a faster and leaner development experience for modern web projects.
 It's used for building the project as specified in the package.json file.
 - `ESLint`: A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 It's used to maintain code quality.
 - `Nodemon`: A utility that will monitor for any changes in your source and automatically restart your server.
 It's used for improving the development experience.
+- `Validator`: A powerful npm package that provides a set of validation functions for validating various types of data, such as strings, numbers, emails, URLs, and more.
+It's commonly used in web applications to ensure that user input meets specific criteria and is valid before processing or storing it.

 ## Getting Started